launchableinc/hands-on-lab/HANDSON2.md

 $ docker run -e LAUNCHABLE_TOKEN=$LAUNCHABLE_TOKEN -v $(pwd):/workdir -w /workdir --rm cloudbees/launchable:v1.106.2 record build --name hands-on
 ```

+(If your software consists of multiple repositories, then ...)

 If you see a message like this, it was successful: